MarcinMM/Dungeon-Dweller/README.markdown

 * Def numbers fluctuate with same gear.
 Also, just plain fluctuating.
 * Combat/action log.
 Status.update() alone just won't cut it.
 Needs a toggle key so you can see more of it.
+* Slowdown on pathing.

+# UPDATES 7/30

+* Mouseover neighbor display.
+While I'm at it, mouseover (maybe mouseover + click) mob info (name, alignment, maybe current weapon) to display.combattext.
+* Mouseover revealed that collision map wasn't being rebuilt after hallways were built.
+This obviously prevented any monster paths from succeeding (unless within same room).
+This is now fixed, however pathing is still wonky.
+* Massive refactoring of hardcoded weapon constants (for type and slot).
+Refactoring of item slots in general.

 # UPDATES 7/28